tfeuerbach/personal-site/content/posts/loading-your-satisfactory-server-save-remotely-on-the-interactive-map-2025-10-05.md

 ---
-title: Loading Your Satisfactory Server Save Remotely on the Interactive Map (Linux)
+title: Loading Your Satisfactory Server Save Remotely on the Interactive Map - Linux
 date: 2025-10-05T20:31:00.000-04:00
 ---
 I recently spun up a Satisfactory 1.1 server on my Home Lab with some buddies and we wanted a better way to see our factory and the map.
 The [Satisfactory Calculator Interactive Map](https://satisfactory-calculator.com/en/interactive-map) is perfect for this and it supports remote save loading—you give it a URL to your save file and it loads directly.